libmapper/libmapper/doc/understanding_instances/understanding_instances.md

       <td style="background:white;padding:5px">
         <img src="./images/i2i.i.png">
       </td>
       <td>When mapping an instanced signal to another instanced signal, the map will default to <code>use_inst=1</code>.
 Source instances will influence the value and lifetime of corresponding instances of the destination signal.
-Note that the source and destination signals do not need to have the same number of instances available; for more information read about <a href="">resource stealing</a>.</td>
+Note that the source and destination signals do not need to have the same number of instances available; for more information read about <a href="#stealing">resource stealing</a>.</td>
     </tr>
     <tr>
       <td style="background:white;padding:5px">